ivy-llc/ivy/docs/partial_source/contributing.rst

         :return: a cooler array.
         """
         return _cur_framework(x).my_func(x, dtype, dev)

+:code:`dtype` and :code:`dev` do not need to be added to all methods, these are just examples.
+For creation methods these should be added.

 All functions which adhere to the `Array API`_ standard should be placed in the submodule :code:`ivy.functional.ivy.array_api`, and should also be placed in the correct file in alignment with the categories used in the standard.